pathogenwatch-oss/amr-search/docs/INPUT_FORMATS.md

   * `RESISTANCE` - Standard resistance SNP/gene
   * `MODIFIES_SUPPRESSES` - Suppresses expected resistance (e.g. suppressor gene).
   * `MODIFIES_INDUCED` - Makes resistance inducible instead of constitutive.
-* `Resistance Profile` - A comma-separated list of antimicrobials using the name from the first column of the ar_agents.csv
+* `Resistance Profile` - A comma-separated list of antimicrobials using the name from the first column of the _ar_agents.csv_.
+If more than one antimicrobial is specified the field must be enclosed in quotes, e.g. `"MET,PEN"`.

+Note that the order of the fields in the PAAR and SNPAR CSV files is not important.

 ### PAAR (_resistance_genes.csv, resistance_genes.fa_)